AmandaDiscord/Volcano/README.md

 # Non-compatible changes
 Volcano offers an op ffmpeg. **OP FFMPEG DOES NOT EXIST IN LAVALINK AS LAVALINK DOES NOT USE FFMPEG.
 DO NOT TRY TO GET SUPPORT FOR OP FFMPEG IN LAVALINK'S SERVER**.
 Op ffmpeg accepts an Array of raw ffmpeg args. op ffmpeg overrides op filters and op seek.

+op filters adds some extra logic to make sure that playerUpdate packets properly display the position.
+If you set the speed of the stream to be anything other than the default speed, then you *need* to account for this yourself.
+I can't do anything on my end.

 Example:
 ```js
 {